Battle: Los Angeles: Plot

 The planned carpet bombing fails to materialize.
-Reaching the FOB, the marines find it destroyed and the military in retreat from the city.
-The marines plan to escort the civilians to an alternate extraction point.
+Reaching the FOB, the Marines find it destroyed, and the military retreats from the city.
+The Marines plan to escort the civilians to an alternate extraction point.
 When Joe dies from his wounds, Nantz comforts Hector.
 Lockett confronts Nantz regarding his brother, a Marine who, with four others, was killed during Nantz's last tour.
-They come to peace when Nantz explains that he continues to think of them, and recites each one's name, rank and serial number.
-Nantz motivates the group to move forward to honor their fallen comrades, including Joe for his bravery.
-They reach the extraction point and evacuate by a helicopter.
+They come to peace when Nantz explains that he continues to think of them and recites each one's name, rank, and serial number.
+Nantz motivates the group to move forward to honor their fallen comrades, including Joe, for his bravery.
+They reach the extraction point and evacuate by helicopter.

 In flight, the chopper experiences a brief loss of power.
 Nantz theorizes that they are flying near the alien command center, transmitting intense radio messages to its drones.
-He orders his unit to accompany the civilians while he stays to reconnoiter the area, but his fighters all join him.
+He orders his unit to accompany the civilians while he stays to reconnoiter the area, but his soldiers join him.
 Searching through sewers, they confirm the presence of a large alien vessel.
-Kerns radios in to request missiles, which Nantz manually directs using a laser designator while the others defend his position.
-Kerns is killed when a drone homes in on his radio, but the marines succeed in guiding a missile to the command module, which is destroyed.
+Kerns radios to request missiles, which Nantz manually directs using a laser designator while the others defend his position.
+Kerns is killed when a drone homes in on his radio, but the Marines succeed in guiding a missile to the command module, which is destroyed.
 The uncontrolled drones fall from the sky, and the alien ground forces retreat.

-The remaining fighters—Nantz, Imlay, Lockett, Harris, Adukwu and Santos—are evacuated to a base in the Mojave Desert, where they are greeted as heroes.
-They are told that their successful plan has been has been transmitted to the militaries battling alien forces in 19 other cities, that Michele and the 3 children were rescued, and that they can now rest.
+The remaining soldiers—Nantz, Imlay, Lockett, Harris, Adukwu, and Santos—are evacuated to a base in the Mojave Desert, greeted as heroes.
+They are told that their successful plan has been transmitted to the militaries battling alien forces in other cities, that Michele and the three children were rescued, and that they can now rest.
 Instead, they re-arm and depart to retake Los Angeles.